ConnorGDevelopment/soh-box/README.md

 1. The web app makes a request to Google's OAuth 2.0 server to start a user data permission request which opens a modal where the user is prompted for consent to access their data.
 The response is then sent from Google to the server.
    1. The only information obtained by the web app is the user's email address, unique identifier, name, and organization membership, no other user information is ever obtained by the web app.
 Only the unique identifier and organization membership are actually used in web app's function.
-   2. The frontend elements of this step are handled via the [Vue3 Google Signin Module](https://github.com/wavezync/vue3-google-signin).
 2. The server validates the response by checking the following:
    1. The response is a legitimate response from Google.
       1. The primary security concern here is Cross Site Request Forgery (CSRF).
 More specifically, the concern is that a bad actor could just send a response to the web app that looks like its from Google and gain access.
-      2. At a minimum, the "[state](https://developers.google.com/identity/openid-connect/openid-connect#java)" query parameter for Google API requests should be utilized.
    2. The user is a member of the stuartsoperahouse\.org Google Workspace.
       1. How to achieve Guest access is TBD.
    3. The user approved the permissions requested by the web app.
 3. If the response is successfully validated, then the user is directed to the actual web app.

+All of these steps are handled by [@sidebase/nuxt-auth](https://auth.sidebase.io) library.
+It comes with a preconfiguration for Google Authentication and by default applies CSRF protection on sign-in and sign-out routes in addition to utilizing Google's state parameter on API calls.

 ### Implementation Checklist

 - [X] Login Page w/ Google Sign-in Button (Functionality Only)
-- [ ] Route Guard Middleware
+- [X] Route Guard Middleware
-- [ ] Server Auth Endpoint and Validation (Excluding CSRF Protection)
+- [X] Server Auth Endpoint and Validation
-- [ ] Server Auth Response CSRF Protection

-## Objective 2: User Interface

-***[Documentation WIP]***

-Develop an interface that allows user to interact with files inside the SOH Box account.

-Constraints
-: The solution must not require training or explanation for a user that is proficient with either Google Drive or Box.

-## Objective 3: Proxy Functions
+## Objective 2: Proxy Functions

 ***[Documentation WIP]***